ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

    * start_year: 1979
    * end_year: 1979

 #. recipe_wflow.yml

    *Required preprocessor settings:*

       * extract_region: the region specified here should match the catchment
       * daily_statistics: if the frequency of the input data is not daily, it should be converted to daily using the preprocessor function daily_statistics with ``operator: mean``.

+   *Required diagnostic script settings:*

+	    * basin_name: name of the catchment
+	    * dem_file: netcdf file containing a digital elevation model with elevation in meters and coordinates latitude and longitude.

 Variables
 ---------